Code-Institute-Submissions/Project2_Celebrity_Quiz/README.md

 Key improvements

 * It would be good to have a leaderboard rather than a highscores list allowing the user to see how they performed vs other users of the quiz.
+The highscores list could also show usernames against it incase two different users were using playing the quiz on the same computer.

 Extra questions should be added to keep the quiz interesting and allow multiple play throughs without seeing the same celeb.
-Around 100 questions would probably offer a significantly improved user experience over the existing 25 questions.
+Around 100 questions would probably offer a significantly improved user experience over the existing 38 questions.
+However, the array has been set up to allow you to easily add and remove images and questions.
+This means return users can get a positive experience if the quiz were deployed and then the questions updated each week, somewhat like how wordle is updated everyday.

 [return to contents](<#contents>)